Beguines and Beghards: Second and third waves

 Writer Jean Hughes Raber, a student of medieval women's movements, posited a second wave of the Beguine movement, which occurred in the 17th century, when it was supported by Archbishop Mathias Hovius.
 His involvement included helping improve the Great Beguines at Mechelen.
 Raber says there was no clear end to the Second Movement.
 She suggests that Catholic lay movements, such as those of Dorothy Day in the United States, the Company of St. Ursula and communities of women initiated by Francisca Hernandez, can be seen as extensions of the Beguines into the 20th century.

 Raber suggests the Beguines' response to social and economic forces in the 12th century offers a model that can meet current conditions: economic uncertainty or worse, single women comprising a larger section of the population, and loss of wealth in the form of deflated values of housing.
 She cites a California-based group, the American Beguines, as an example of the revival of the Beguine Movement, with notable but not necessarily problematic differences.
 In recent decades, a new Beguine movement has arisen in Germany.

 Recently, the Beguines of Mercy were founded in Vancouver, British Columbia, Canada.
 It is a contemplative third order of educated Catholic women whose roots are in spiritual community.
 Their affiliations are good works, quiet contemplation, and living out their spiritual values.

 Notable Beguines

 Among Beguines who have become well-known representatives of the movement in contemporary literature are: Christina von Stommeln, Douceline of Digne, Hadewijch, Marguerite Porete, Marie d'Oignies, and Mechthild of Magdeburg.
-Modern Beguines include Marcella Pattyn, and perhaps Dorothy Day.
+Modern Beguines include Marcella Pattyn, Marcella Van Hoecke and perhaps Dorothy Day.